xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 ## Part 2 (Jenkins)

 ### Step 1 - Run Jenkins locally
-There are two options for running Jenkins locally, you can either install Jenkins or run it through docker.
-We would recommend running Jenkins through docker and the instructions for that are [here](https://www.jenkins.io/doc/book/installing/#docker).
+There are two options for running Jenkins locally, you can either install Jenkins or run it through Docker.
+We would recommend running Jenkins through Docker and the instructions for that are [here](https://www.jenkins.io/doc/book/installing/#docker).

 **NB:** step 4 of the Windows instructions wants you to follow step 4 of the Mac/Linux instructions